Updated January 15, 2021

 Having both a checking AND savings account is essential for your personal finance management.

-• You need a checking account for everyday transactions, like purchases and bill pay.
+• You need a checking account for everyday purchases and bill payments.

 Many banks offer linked accounts.
 Some even waive their monthly fees as an incentive for opening both.
 You'll get a debit card that allows access to each account from affiliated ATMs, which makes withdrawals easier.